PiSCSI/piscsi/os_integration/proxyarp/README.md

 # PiSCSI NetworkManager profiles

-PiSCSI supports two explicitly selected DaynaPort topologies on Raspberry Pi OS Trixie and Forky with NetworkManager.
+PiSCSI supports two explicitly selected network-adapter topologies on Raspberry Pi OS Trixie and Forky with NetworkManager.
+DaynaPort and Host Bridge use the same host-side profiles.
 Installing the PiSCSI package only installs inert templates, services, and `/etc/piscsi/network.conf`; it never creates a bridge, changes an active connection, starts proxy-ARP, or changes firewall state.

 The required `parprouted` and `dhcp-helper` packages are suggested rather than installed automatically.
 This prevents `dhcp-helper`'s generic service from